Click here to go back to the item description page

 Flaked yellow to her skirt retouched.

-Go back to the item description page
+Go to the Top of this page